 - 1. The dissertation shall be submitted not later than twelve months from the date of the commencement of the Programme or the equivalent for part-time students, or according to specific regulations pertinent to the programme of study.
 Exceptionally a candidate may be permitted a further period of three months in which to submit the dissertation. - 2.
-Unless otherwise stated in an agreement with another institution or, with the special permission of the Faculty Business Committee, the dissertation shall be written in English and shall not exceed 15,000 words.
-Within a programme approved by the Faculty Business Committee, the dissertation may be replaced by a form of assessment which has equivalent academic standing. - 3.
+Unless otherwise stated in an agreement with another institution or, with the special permission of the Dean of Faculty, the dissertation shall be written in English and shall not exceed 15,000 words.
+Within a programme approved by the Dean, the dissertation may be replaced by a form of assessment which has equivalent academic standing. - 3.
 The dissertation shall be prefaced with a declaration that it has been composed by the candidate, that the work of which it is a record has been done by the candidate alone, and that is has not been accepted in any previous application for any degree. - 4.
 Two copies of the dissertation shall be submitted and shall be typed and stapled or bound but shall not be required to be deposited in the University Library.
 One copy may, however, be retained in the School. - 5.
-The dissertation shall be examined by at least two examiners one of whom shall be an external examiner appointed by the Teaching, Learning and Assessment Committee.

-- 6. The Board of Examiners shall, on the basis of the written report of the examiners for the taught class examination and of their assessment of the dissertation and, if applicable, any oral examination required, recommend to the Senatus Academicus, through the Faculty Business Committee, either:- - A. that the degree of M.Litt. or M.Sc or M.Res. be awarded; or - B. that, in the event of the Dissertation not reaching the required standard, the Graduate Diploma be awarded (unless otherwise stated in an agreement with another institution).
+The dissertation shall be examined by at least two examiners. - 6.
+The Board of Examiners shall, on the basis of the written report of the examiners for the taught class examination and of their assessment of the dissertation and, if applicable, any oral examination required, recommend to the Senatus Academicus, through the Dean, either:- - A. that the degree of M.Litt. or M.Sc or M.Res. be awarded; or - B. that, in the event of the Dissertation not reaching the required standard, the Graduate Diploma be awarded (unless otherwise stated in an agreement with another institution).